damianhakert/damianhakert.github.io/source/posts/2016-08-10-moving-from-ops-to-infrastructure.html.md

 ## The story of a recent win: improve our ssh git access time

-1. Assumption: ssh is slow because we are doing a linear search in `authorized_keys` on ssh.
-Data to back up this assumption is the current graph of io wait in the main NFS server.
+1. Assumption: ssh is slow because we are doing a linear search in the `authorized_keys` file.
+Data to back up this assumption is the current graphs for io metrics in the main NFS server.
 1. Experiment: adding an [authorized keys](https://gitlab.com/gitlab-com/operations/issues/99) api command and using it for openssh authorization will give better performance.
 1. Result: stabilized API access because of less filesystem access, but API is still slow ![API Accesss](/images/blogimages/grape-internal-allowed-timings.png)
 1. Assumption: web in general (API included) is slow because the worker nodes are [being restarted too often](https://gitlab.com/gitlab-com/operations/issues/276)